 I am currently in the process of making my look more mature, so I totally understand where you’re coming from.

 don’t buy anything from the juniors section.
 Wear things that drape nicely on you.
 Wearing everything skintight is definitely a younger look.
-A lot of people associate sophisticated looks with comfortability.posted over 5 years ago
+A lot of people associate sophisticated looks with comfortability.posted about 6 years ago

 Check out banana republic.
 They just put a bunch of “adult” clothes on sale.
-I love their classy shift dresses.posted over 5 years ago
+I love their classy shift dresses.posted about 6 years ago

 I like stores like Zara and Mango for trendy and more adult looking clothing.
 I’m not sure if those stores are available in your area.
 Also check out Anthropologie.
 I think you should look for great fabric, cuts, and silhouettes and nothing too clingy.
 Also you can always spin a J Crew Skirt with a funkier top from Forever 21.
 I think you should always keep your personal style while trying to dress a bit more age appropriate.